Skip to content

 In every organization these roles might look a little different or be referred to by other terms, but the essence remains the same.

-You need someone to write the story, someone to bring it to life creatively, a person who knows how to use digital to distribute it, a marketer to oversee the program, and a project manager to keep everyone on track.
+You need someone to write the story, someone to bring it to life creatively, someone who knows how to use digital to distribute it, a marketer to oversee the program, and a project manager to keep everyone on track.

 The Difference Between Content Marketing and Storytelling Marketing

-Storytelling is all about the "hows" and the "whys".
-The "hows" and the "whys" are where the emotional aspects of your brand, product, and service stories lay.
+Storytelling is all about the "hows" and the "whys."
+The "hows" and the "whys" are where the emotional aspects of your brand, product, and service stories lie.

-• How can our product solve your challenge (there's a story here).
+• How can our product solve your challenge?

-• Why does customer Jane love our product so much (there's a story behind that too).
+• Why does customer Jane love our product?

-It's critical that your team knows that storytelling is much more than a series of "and then, and then, and then".
-Have them "hows" and the "whys", not just the "whats".
+It's critical that your team knows that storytelling is much more than a series of "and then, and then, and then."

-You can always have them read this brand storytelling guide if they need more information.
+You can always have them read this brand storytelling guide for more information.

 Brand Story Checklist

-When you and your team begin constructing your brand story, make sure you account for each on of the following components.
+When you and your team begin constructing your brand story, make sure you account for each one of the following components.

 Core value or theme

 A story's core value is a quality that both your brand and your audience exude.
-You want to can tap into it.
-Remember Apple's 1984.
+You want to tap into it.
+Remember Apple's "1984."

 Story setting